Rainbow 100: Software

-The Rainbow runs the CP/M operating system, which detects whether software is written for 8-bit CP/M and CP/M-86 and runs it on the appropriate processor.
-DEC later released MS-DOS, but little DOS software was released on Rainbow media.
-While it provided the same MS-DOS functions that IBM's PC DOS did, it lacked the IBM PC's video and keyboard ROM BIOS interface which most MS-DOS software relied upon, limiting the commercial software that would run.
-Towards the end of its life, Rainbow users were able to run some IBM PC-compatible MS-DOS software using an emulation application called Code Blue, though it emulated only the IBM PC's BIOS and some of the hardware, so programs that accessed the video cards directly would not work very well.
+The Rainbow runs the CP/M-86/80 operating system, which detects whether software is written for 16-bit CP/M-86 or 8-bit CP/M-80 and runs it on the appropriate processor.
+DEC later released a compatible version of MS-DOS, but little DOS software was released on Rainbow media.
+While it provided the same MS-DOS functions as IBM's PC DOS, it lacked the IBM PC's video and keyboard ROM BIOS interface which most MS-DOS software relied upon, limiting the commercial software that could be run.
+Towards the end of the Rainbow's life, users were able to run some IBM PC-compatible MS-DOS software using an emulation application called Code Blue, though it emulated only the IBM PC's BIOS and some of the hardware, so programs that accessed the video cards directly would not work very well.

 MS-DOS compatibility was added late in the design, so hardware interrupts and MS-DOS software interrupts overlapped.
 One DEC documentation pack for developers included a listing of Microsoft assembly code to handle this.
 The theory was that hardware interrupts would interrupt again but software interrupts would only happen once.
 The Rainbow 100B fixed this overlap in hardware by changes to the board design that allowed the OS to move the hardware interrupts.
 This means that the MS-DOS 3.10b version for the Rainbow can only run on the Rainbow 100B.

 DEC itself ported Microsoft Windows 1.0 to the Rainbow.
 The Suitable Solutions Turbow-286 board could run a modified version of Windows 3.0.

 Software bundled with DEC Rainbow floor model included: